Utah Administrative Code

 (4) traverse roads that are constructed and maintained in a manner that does not cause property damage; and

-(5) include an economically adequate number of students.
+(5) include an economically appropriate number of students.

 B. The minimum number of general education students required to establish a route is ten; the minimum number of students with disabilities is five.
 A route may be established for fewer students upon special permission of the State Superintendent.